lwhite1/arrow-table/README.md

 VectorSchemaRoot root = myTable.toVectorSchemaRoot();
 ```

-Buffers are transferred to the VectorSchemaRoot.
+Buffers are transferred to the VectorSchemaRoot and the Table is cleared.

 ## Working with the Streaming API and the C-Data interface